f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

 In this lab we are going to:

 * Create a Beacon account if you haven’t done so already.
+* Create a Beacon ClientID and Secret.
-* Setup the connection between BIG-IQ and Beacon
+* Setup the connection between BIG-IQ and Beacon.
-* Discover and display BIG-IQ applications in Beacon
+* Discover and display BIG-IQ applications in Beacon.

 1. In the BIG-IQ UDF lab, go to the Components tab and click BIG-IQ CM Access and launch a TMUI session.